ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 ## Introduction

-All the examples below will be in Python.
+All the examples below will be in Python[^python-3.7].
 I did my best to avoid verbose syntax and Python-specific semantics.
 One rule to keep in mind: *everything is an object*.
 This principle means that everything has members: methods and fields.

 This includes everything that would be a primitive in other languages: `int`, `bool`, no one is safe!